kangyu-california/PersistentWindows/README.md

 ## Usage Instructions
 - Run PersistentWindows.exe (preferably as administrator).
-A popup will show up indicating the program started successfully, and the main window will be iconized and hidden in the System Tray area on the taskbar.
+This app has no main window and its icon is hidden in the System Tray area on the taskbar by default.
 - To have the icon always appear on the taskbar, flip on the PersistentWindows item in the taskbar settings.
   <img src="showicon.png" alt="taskbar setting" width="400" />
 - Right click the icon to show the menu, where the capture and restore actions can be selected.